-The Occupational Health and Safety Act (the Act) is the primary source for the issues and information in this document.
-Each employer/producer, supervisor and working professional (“worker”) needs to be familiar with the provisions of the Act and the regulations that apply to film and television work environments.
-All of these workplace parties have responsibilities under the Act and the regulations.
-It is important to note that the Act considers all self-employed independent contractors to be “workers”.
+The Occupational Health and Safety Act (OHSA) sets out the rights and duties of all parties in the workplace.
+It establishes procedures for dealing with workplace hazards and it provides for enforcement of the law where compliance has not been achieved voluntarily by workplace parties.
+Each employer/producer, supervisor and worker needs to be familiar with the provisions of the OHSA and the regulations that apply to film and television work environments.
+All of these workplace parties have responsibilities under the OHSA and the regulations.
+It is important to note that the OHSA definition of “worker” includes self-employed independent contractors.

-These Guidelines have been prepared by representatives of the industry on the Section 21 Committee Health and Safety Advisory for the Film and Television Industry to assist employers/producers, supervisors and working professionals in determining the ways they may best comply with their obligations under the Act and the relevant regulations made under the Act.
-Following the recommendations and the guidelines does not relieve the workplace parties of their obligations under OHSA .
-The Committee was assisted by experts in the various skills, hazards and techniques mentioned throughout this document ( see Acknowledgements, page iii).
+These Guidelines have been prepared by representatives of the industry on the Section 21 Committee Health and Safety Advisory for the Film and Television Industry to assist employers/producers, supervisors and working professionals in determining the ways they may best comply with their obligations under the OHSA and the relevant regulations made under the Act.
+Following the recommendations and the guidelines does not relieve the workplace parties of their obligations under OHSA.
+The Committee was assisted by experts in the various skills, hazards and techniques mentioned throughout this document (see Acknowledgements).

 The Guidelines recommend realistic procedures to develop methods for identifying potential hazards in our work environments, in order to increase our productivity and to protect those working in the film and television industry.
 Safe procedures do not involve losing the appearance of risk that can be such a vital quality of the production.
 These Guidelines are intended to assist people involved in the industry and not replace the laws that are in place.
 To determine their legal workplace duties and rights, employers/producers, supervisors and working professionals are urged to refer to the actual legislation.
 The Guidelines will be continually updated and augmented, to deal with the changes in the film and television field as they occur.